htw saar QR-encoded URL

 After successfully completing this module, students will:

-• be aware of the relevance of the most important diseases that affect civilization and chronic diseases and the resulting pharmaceutical care needs.
+• be aware of the relevance of the most important lifestyle-related diseases and chronic illnesses and the resulting demand for pharmaceutical care.

 • have a basic understanding of the importance of good drug management (impact polypharmacy, vaccinations, drug therapy safety).